My Main Page with Links to My Other

 Social Programs That Work

-age groups.
-It does not have a good plan for students in middle and high school, failing to build on early gains.
-It is billed as a complete literacy program, but it is only a partial program.
+The major education related essay in here argues for implementing Success for All, an elementary reading program.
+Several authors in Phi Delta Kappan argue that Success for All does not work as well as it should.
+It is not the best choice.
+It has poor curriculum materials, lacking a good plan for students in middle and high school, failing to build on early gains.
+It is billed as a complete literacy program, but it is a partial program.
 It works best when combined with other literacy programs.
-It is overwrought and inflexible.
-It decreases student reading interest, though probably not for long.
+Overwrought and inflexible, it decreases student reading interest, though probably not for long.

 Beyond the Classroom by L. Steinberg